VonHeikemen/tinytina-js/README.md

   Set an environment variable from the command-line.

 - `-H`, `--hide`<br/>
-  It prevents from showing the environment variable in interactive mode.
+  It hides the specified environment variable in interactive mode, also works in commands like 'markdown' and 'convert-to'.

 - `-i`, `--interactive`<br/>
   It presents a "form" with the requests params before running it.